Shamya/shamya.github.io/_portfolio/portfolio-1.md

 ---
-title: "Affect Dynamics"
+title: "Quitting in Learning Games"
-excerpt: "Study how affect develops and manifests over time in student learning"
+excerpt: "Understanding and Predicting Quitting in Students Playing a Learning Game"
 collection: portfolio
 ---

-student affect dynamnics
+Quit